DevOpsPlayground/Hands-on-with-Building-Cost-Efficient-Infrastructure-in-AWS-with-Terraform/lab_1/README.md

 </html>
 ```
 It looks like we have an easy job here.
 All we need to do is to ship it to the cloud!
 First we need to create an S3 bucket which will host our website.
-Let's create `main.tf` in our `lab_1` directory and add the configuration below.
+Let's go to the `main.tf` file in our `lab_1` directory and add the configuration below.
 ```go
 resource "aws_s3_bucket" "website" {
   bucket = "playground-${var.my_panda}.devopsplayground.org"